 These 2 types of bats are the most commonly deemed a nuisance as far as bats go in the New Orleans area, to include Covington, Mandeville, Hammond and Slidell on down to Houma and you can’t get that much further south on land than that!

 While we have many other species, these two seem to cause the most trouble for homeowners and local businesses.
 The reason for that is that these two are colonists - they like to hang out in a crowd!
 Yes, we have bats in the French Quarter too!
-The little brown bats are not migratory like the free-tails though as the free-tails seem to almost disappear around here late in the year, but they both do migrate to some degree.
+The Evening bats are not migratory like the free-tails though as the free-tails seem to almost disappear around here late in the year, but they both do migrate to some degree.

 Other bats that they say we have are as follows:

 Big Brown - Not really migratory, they like to hang out and party all year!
 This bat hibernates and flies less than 2 hours each night!

 Evening Bat - He’s (or she’s) got a hairless snout with a short curved forward tragus…that's kind of like an ear part that sticks up in the ear area.
 Males can be solitary - but females will colonize in large numbers.